Dairy Products Profile

 |Ice Cream, Lowfat||465|

-Total sour cream production in the United States was 1.4 billion pounds in 2017, about the same as 2016.
-Sour cream was processed at 115 dairy plants throughout the country.
+Total sour cream production in the United States was 1.4 billion pounds in 2019, about the same as 2017.

 Yogurt is being touted as a healthy or functional food due to probiotics.
 According to Dairy Management Inc., probiotics “are key ingredients in any product promoting digestive health.”
 About 80 percent of the yogurt manufactured in the United States contains Lactobacillus acidophilus.
 The Bifidobacterium strain is also found in dairy products.